LeBronJamesGlazer/completed4daraUranov/README.md

 ## 5. Visualizations

 To help visualize the results, here is the data in CSV format, which can be used to generate plots in any spreadsheet or plotting software.
+Or you can see it in plots folder.

 ### SCC Metrics (CSV)
 ```csv